innovativeinnovation/ubuntu-setup/src/apps/README.md

     that's designed for anyone who wants to improve their safety and security on the Internet.

+### Image Editors

+  * [GIMP](https://www.gimp.org/) - GIMP is a free and open-source raster graphics editor used for image retouching and editing.
+    `sudo apt install gimp`
+  * [Inkscape](https://inkscape.org) - Inkscape is a free and open-source
+    vector graphics editor; it can be used to create or edit vector graphics such as illustrations, diagrams and complex paintings.
+    `sudo apt install inkscape`

 ### Multimedia

   * [Audacity](https://www.audacityteam.org/) - Audacity is an easy-to-use,
     multi-track audio editor and recorder.
     `sudo apt install audacity`
-  * [GIMP](https://www.gimp.org/) - GIMP is a free and open-source raster graphics editor used for image retouching and editing.
-    `sudo apt install gimp`
   * [VLC](https://www.videolan.org/) - VLC is a free and open source cross-platform multimedia player and framework that plays most multimedia files and various streaming protocols.